Timly-Software-AG/HybiscusPdfReportRubyGem/README.md

 - `UnprocessableContentError` (HTTP 422) - Request data cannot be processed
 - `ApiRequestsQuotaReachedError` (HTTP 429) - API request quota exceeded
 - `RateLimitError` (HTTP 503) - Rate limit exceeded (automatically retried)

+#### Inspecting Detailed Error Information (especially for errors 422)

+All API errors provide detailed information about what went wrong.
+This is especially usefull for errors of 422, which indicate you have an error in your JSON.
+You can access this information using the `error.full_message` attribute.

 ### Response Objects